 Disclosure could be counted as one of the few worthwhile screen adaptations of a book.
 (Throughout the 1990s, Michael Crichton tended to write his books as virtual screen treatments).
 The script nips and tucks a few pieces here and there.
 What is most missed is some of the motivation it is not clear why the company is backing Meredith as opposed to Sanders and why they continue to back her when she is clearly proven to be in the wrong.
 All mention of her affair with Garvin from the book has been dropped and as a result the ending lacks the upbeat satisfaction it should Kaplan is appointed the new exec but Garvins corruption has not been excised.
 On the whole though, the film tightens the book extremely well, dropping many elements that are not needed, such as the sensation-seeking tv journalist.
 Paul Attanasios script actually improves on Michael Crichton in many areas.
 Crichtons characters almost entirely tend toward the wooden, whereas Paul Attanasio delivers some wonderfully snappy dialogue that makes the script positively sing.

-Michael Crichtons other film adaptations include:- The Andromeda Strain (1971) about an extra-terrestrial virus; the neurosurgical Frankenstein film The Terminal Man (1974); Jurassic Park (1993); Rising Sun (1993), an adaptation of Crichtons book about Japanese business practice; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Barry Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Richard Donners dull adaptation of Crichtons Timeline (2003) about time travel to Mediaeval France; and the tv mini-series remake of The Andromeda Strain (2008).
+Michael Crichtons other film adaptations include:- The Andromeda Strain (1971) about an extra-terrestrial virus; the neurosurgical Frankenstein film The Terminal Man (1974); Jurassic Park (1993); Rising Sun (1993), an adaptation of Crichtons book about Japanese business practice; the lost world film Congo (1995); The Lost World: Jurassic Park (1997); Barry Levinsons underrated Sphere (1998) about the investigation of a crashed UFO; John McTiernans The 13th Warrior (1999), an historical epic about the meeting between Vikings and Neanderthals; Richard Donners dull adaptation of Crichtons Timeline (2003) about time travel to Mediaeval France; the tv mini-series remake of The Andromeda Strain (2008); and the tv mini-series remake of Westworld (2016 ).
 Michael Crichtons films as director include: Westworld (1973) about an android amusement park that goes amok; the medical thriller Coma (1978); The Great Train Robbery (1979) about a Victorian train heist; Looker (1981) about virtual models; Runaway (1984) about a police force to stop amok robots; and the courtroom thriller Physical Evidence (1989).
 Crichton also created the hit hospital drama ER (1996-2009) and wrote the original screenplay for Twister (1996) about tornado chasers.

 (Winner for Best Actress (Demi Moore) at this sites Best of 1994 Awards).